Cheddar Caves and Gorge

 Cheddar Gorge is one of England’s most iconic and spectacular landscapes.
 At almost 400 feet deep and three miles long, this is England’s largest gorge.
 With its weathered crags and pinnacles, it is a spectacular natural sight.
-The gorge would have begun forming about one million years ago during the last Ice Age when water from melting glaciers formed a river.
+The gorge would have begun forming about one million years ago during the last Ice Age.
 The Cheddar Yeo River gradually made its way underground, creating the famous Cheddar Caves.

 Explore the Cheddar Gorge and Caves

 - Beyond the View: take a virtual tour of the gorge.
-Enjoy breathtaking, panoramic views of the plateau and learn about the special wildlife thats lives amongst this stunning scenery.
+Enjoy breathtaking, panoramic views of the plateau and also learn about the special wildlife thats lives amongst this stunning scenery.

 - Gough’s Cave: a cave that’s over 500,000 years old, with incredible vistas created by stalagmites and stalactites.
 Gough’s cave is the largest of our show caves and is widely considered to be one of the finest in the country.

 - Cliff-Top Walk: this walk takes you round a 3 mile route and rewards walkers with some of the finest views in Somerset.
 On a clear day, elevated over 900ft above sea-level, you also can see for miles out across the Mendip Hills.
 Experience a diverse and captivating habitat, teaming with flowers and wildlife.

 - Dreamhunters – the Adventures of Early Man: a different chapter of the story of early man will be revealed in each of Cox’s Cave’s chambers.
-Walk in the footsteps of our ancestors in this spectacular multimedia experience and discover the ingenuity that saw our forebears master tools, weapons and fire to overcome fierce predators and a changing climate.
+Also walk in the footsteps of our ancestors in this spectacular multimedia experience and discover the ingenuity that saw our forebears master tools, weapons and fire to overcome fierce predators and a changing climate.